pj92singh/JavaProjects/README.md

 --------------------------------------------
 280 A1src/ Account & AccountTest
-Simple program for atm machine, deposit and withdraw money from accounts
+-Simple program for atm machine, deposit and withdraw money from accounts

 --------------------------------------------
 guessgame/
-GUI game of guessing a random number between 1-1000.
+-GUI game of guessing a random number between 1-1000.
-When the player presses re-try a different number is generated and they must guess again
+-When the player presses re-try a different number is generated and they must guess again

 --------------------------------------------

 que4/
-GUI interest calculator
+-GUI interest calculator

 --------------------------------------------
 que3/
- Drawing a circle, GIVEN a radius from the user and the coordiantes draw them in an Applet
+ -Drawing a circle, GIVEN a radius from the user and the coordiantes draw them in an Applet

 --------------------------------------------

 graph/CompleteGraph.java
-Drawing a completed graph with the option of up to 5 vertices
+-Drawing a completed graph with the option of up to 5 vertices

 --------------------------------------------
 que2/Circ1.java
-Draw an oval with a randomly genereated radius & show the fowlling: radius, diameter, circumference and area
+-Draw an oval with a randomly genereated radius & show the fowlling: radius, diameter, circumference and area

 --------------------------------------------